sergiofgonzalez/python-workbench/part_5-misc/02_sqlalchemy/README.md

 | :---- |
 | This method will have to be applied for each pair of entities in your application. |

+The following sections will detail the different ways in which these associations can be represented as tables in a relational database.

+The examples will feature a `User` and an `Address` entities.

 ##### A. The One-to-One Association

 Consider the following simple scenario involving a one-to-one relationship between a `User` and an `Address` entity.